• Home

 4. Get humans to alter their behaviors with ‘nudging.’

-Say, for instance, a shopper has spent a significant amount of time browsing a mobile phone but turns to leave without buying it.
+For instance, a shopper has spent a significant amount of time browsing a mobile phone but turns to leave without buying it.
 As she gets closer to the door, perhaps a projection appears in front of her, highlighting the phone’s features and offering a “buy-now” discount.
 Nudging can work across various scenarios and manifest in unlimited formats (auditory alerts, visual cues, etc.).

 5. Understand the ripple effects of different process changes.

 It’s essential to understand which corrective nudges have had the most significant and consistent impact — or which actions have made the enormous ripples.
 Retailers can monitor and record the long-tail effect of behavioral changes using neural networks to determine which corrections had the most far-reaching impact across the process.
-A behavioral error in the upfront fulfillment process might have consequences for every other point in the supply chain, so correction is potentially heading off — or capitalizing on — a lot more than the immediate behavior.
+A behavioral error in the upfront fulfillment process might have consequences for every other point in the supply chain, so correction is potentially heading off — or capitalizing on — much more than the immediate behavior.

 Related Posts